awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

   + Have some "slack" memory available so that unused models can be unloaded, and especially for multi\-model endpoints with multiple instances\.
 If an instance or an Availability Zone fails, the models on those instances will be rerouted to other instances behind the endpoint\.
 + Tolerance to loading/downloading times:
   + d instance type families \(for example, m5d, c5d, or r5d\) come with an NVMe \(non\-volatile memory express\) SSD, which offers high I/O performance and might reduce the time it takes to download models to the storage volume and for the container to load the model from the storage volume\.
   + Because d instance types come with an NVMe SSD storage, SageMaker does not attach an Amazon EBS storage volume to these ML compute instances that hosts the multi\-model endpoint\.
-Auto scaling works best when the models are simarlarly sized and homogenous, that is when they have similar inference latency and resource requirements\.
+Auto scaling works best when the models are similarly sized and homogenous, that is when they have similar inference latency and resource requirements\.

 In some cases, you might opt to reduce costs by choosing an instance type that can't hold all of the targeted models in memory at once\.
 SageMaker dynamically unloads models when it runs out of memory to make room for a newly targeted model\.
 For infrequently requested models, you are going to pay a price with the dynamic load latency\.
 In cases with more stringent latency needs, you might opt for larger instance types or more instances\.
 Investing time up front for proper performance testing and analysis will pay great dividends in successful production deployments\.